LeishMarrero/SlidingIntoTheMLB/README.md

 ### Overview
+The MLB has hired us to establish trends in stats for better performance.
 In a game based on numbers, we want to know how a player's statistics impact how many homeruns they will hit a year.
 Our goal is to create a model that will predict how many homeruns a player can hit based on their age, weight, height, hits, runs batted in, and which side they bat on.
+We are focused on homeruns because "scoring runs" is the way that baseball games are decided.
+Hitting a home run is the only play guaranteed to score a run.

+This will help improve the game by showing players which features they can improve on to be able to be more efficient in hitting homeruns.
+This can also help coaches create gameday line-up based on which players are more susceptible to hitting homeruns.
+Lastly, this can help team manangers make accurate predictions when deciding if they will extend a contract offer to a prospective player or a contract extension.

 ## ER Diagram
 Our dataset had all the needed information in one table so we split the data to create a new table for our machine learning model.